Non-Abelian braiding of graph vertices in a superconducting processor: Methods

-\section{Qubit decoherence and gate characterization}
+\subsection{Qubit decoherence and gate characterization}

 The experiments are performed on a quantum processor with frequency-tunable transmon qubits and a similar design to that in Ref.~\cite{Arute2019}.
-Figure~\ref{fig:T1T2}a shows the measured relaxation times of the 25 qubits that were used in the experiment, with a median value of $T_1 = 21.7$ $\upmu$s.
-We also measure the dephasing time $T_2$ in a Hahn echo experiment, shown in Fig.~\ref{fig:T1T2}b, with the same median value of 21.7 $\upmu$s.
+Extended Data Figure~\ref{fig:T1T2}a shows the measured relaxation times of the 25 qubits that were used in the experiment, with a median value of $T_1 = 21.7$ $\upmu$s.
+We also measure the dephasing time $T_2$ in a Hahn echo experiment, shown in Extended Data Fig.~\ref{fig:T1T2}b, with the same median value of 21.7 $\upmu$s.
+We note that the equality of T1 and T2 is a coincidence and that the discrepancy between the measured decoherence rate $1/T_2$ and the relaxation-limited rate $1/(2T_1)$ is due to remnant noise not decoupled in the Hahn echo experiment.

 Next, we benchmark the gates used in the experiment.
-Fig.~\ref{fig:gate_errors}a and b show the cummulative distribution of the Pauli errors for single- and two-qubit (CZ) gates, respectively.
+Extended Data Fig.~\ref{fig:gate_errors}a and b show the cummulative distribution of the Pauli errors for single- and two-qubit (CZ) gates, respectively.
 The median Pauli errors are $1.3\times 10^{-3}$ for the single-qubit gates and $7.3\times 10^{-3}$ for the two-qubit gates.